Linaro/squad/doc/intro.rst

 a certain value.
 The threshold values will also appear in the charts.
 Projects have the `project_settings` field for any specific configuration it might require.

+Builds can be compared against baselines exposing regressions and fixes.
+Visit ``/_/comparebuilds/``, select a project then two builds from it.
+This comparison will go over each build's tests and find all different states from each.
+For instance if a test failed in baseline but passes in a more current one, this is considered to be a ``"fix"``.
+The opposite is called ``"regression"``.
+The concept can vary for other transitions.

 .. _result_submit_ref_label:

 Submitting results